THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Before you buy something you want and weren’t planning on buying, pause for a minute.

 Ask yourself why you want it.

-How will it improve your like?
-How will you use?
+How will it improve your life?
+How will you use it?
 How often will you use it?

 A twist on the above is the would you rather game.

 Again, before buying something you want, ask yourself a simple question.

 Would you rather have the item or the cash?

 Asking this fundamental question will get to the root of your desire.